 How You Know You Need a Spike

 My rule of thumb for determining when you need a spike is if the development team doesn’t have enough information to break down a story into subtasks during the sprint planning process.
-They complete the spike in one sprint, then the following sprint, they can pull in the related user story and break it down into subtasks, leveraging the knowledge they gained by completing the research.
+They complete the spike in one sprint and then in the following sprint, they can pull in the related user story and break it down into subtasks, leveraging the knowledge they gained by completing the research.

 Use the Other Options First